Nurseries Online

 • C.ficifolia “Lollypops” – Will reach around 5m and has dusky pink flowers.

-• C.ficifolia “ Summer Beauty” – Will reach around 6m in height, red flowers.
+• C.ficifolia “ Summer Beauty” – Will reach around 6m in height with red flowers.

-• C.ficifolia “ Snowflake” – Wonderful white creamy flowers, will reach around 6m in height.
+• C.ficifolia “ Snowflake” – Wonderful white creamy flowers that will reach around 6m in height.

-• C.ficifolia “ Wild Sunset” – Over time this cultivar will form a nice compact rounded head.
-Masses of orange to red flowers on tree that will reach around 6m in height.
+• C.ficifolia “ Wild Sunset” – Over time, this cultivar will form a nice compact rounded head with masses of orange to red flowers on the tree that will reach around 6m in height.

 Corymbia ficifolia "Dwarf Orange".